 The ZWO ASI174MM monochrome CMOS camera was the most popular dedicated astronomy camera used in the Astronomy Photographer of the Year contest in the past two years.

-You can see on the very first chart in this article that it is the third most popularly used camera of any type, and the majority of these images are for solar system photography, including planetary, solar and lunar, for which it specializes.
+You can see on the very first chart in this article that it is the third most popularly used camera of any type, and the majority of these images are for solar system photography (planetary, solar, lunar) for which it specializes.

 4. What types of astrophotography cameras are there?